LinsFood | by Azlin Bloor

 The contrast between the almost bland, lightly poached chicken and the tingly, spicy, slightly tangy chilli oil is so exquisitely vivid, you almost start seeing stars!

 It enslaves you.
-It hangs on to your soul until the very last bite, and to quote the Bard, it makes hungry where most it satisfies.
+It hangs on to your soul until the very last bite, and the English teacher in me thinks this is the perfect (mis)quote: it “makes hungry where most it satisfies”.

 Kou Shui Ji (口水鸡), Sichuan Chicken in Chilli Oil, aka Saliva Chicken!